StudioLE/melt-handover/README.md

 ### Rhino + Grasshopper files

 Open both:
-- `Spread of Contamination\MELT Fracking Emitters LE 04.3dm`
+- `Spread of Contamination\Grasshopper\MELT Fracking Emitters LE 04.3dm`
-- `Spread of Contamination\MELT Ground Water Emitter 09.gh`
+- `Spread of Contamination\Grasshopper\MELT Ground Water Emitter 09.gh`

 The Rhino file is an old version of Martino's map, you should be able to drop in the latest version with all the new fracking locations.